zpconn/zachconn/posts/2013-06-17-k-combinator.markdown

 Here the name of the lambda function created is the same as the command in which the lambda is invoked.

 In general, ```K``` allows one to tag side effects onto computations in such a way as to sometimes avoid extra allocations or command invocations.
-As such, it can be useful for optimizing mission-critical code or perhaps for just expressing a computation more cleanly.
+As such, it can be useful for optimizing mission-critical code.

 Do I recommend actually using it?
 Probably not.
-But it's nice to understand it when you see it in other code (it pops up fairly often on the Tcl wiki).